 On December 6, ACS Publications hosted a Reddit Ask Me Anything (AMA) with ACS Nano Editor-in-Chief Paul S. Weiss.
-Professor Weiss is a leader in the nanoscience and nanotechnology, with his lab focusing on understanding chemistry and materials at the smallest of scales.
+Professor Weiss is a leader in nanoscience and nanotechnology, with his lab focusing on understanding chemistry and materials at the smallest of scales.
 He is a Distinguished Professor of Chemistry & Biochemistry, as well as Materials Science & Engineering at the University of California, Los Angeles, as well as the California NanoSystems Institute.
-Redditors were very curious about innovations in nanotechnology, especially in areas where science and science fiction seemed to overlap.
+Redditors were very curious about innovations in nanotechnology, especially in areas where science and science fiction seem to overlap.
 Are tiny robots the way of the future or purely speculative?
 Read below to find out.

 /u/Ali_Safdari: If yes, what do you think they’ll be like?
 Clusters of enzymes that catalyse a particular series of reactions; or microscopic metallic insect-like creatures?